The 11 Most Asked Questions About Dutch Food

 If you want to try out one of these traditional dishes before you visit The Netherlands, you can find recipes for traditional Dutch dishes all over the internet.

-What Are Typical Dutch Treats?
+What Are Traditional Dutch Treats?

 Believe it or not, a Dutch treat may differ from a split bill.

-Honey waffles (stroopwafels” in Dutch) are among the most popular Dutch treats because they are genuinely delicious.
+Honey waffles (stroopwafels” in Dutch) are among the most famous Dutch treats because they are genuinely delicious.
 In the past, honey waffles were food for poor people because they were cheap.
 Nowadays, honey waffles are a treat for everybody and are available everywhere.

 Apple pie with whipped cream is my personal favorite.
 The first recipe for an apple pie was found in a cooking book in 1514, illustrating its long and proud heritage in our Dutch cuisine.
-Many cafés in many cities will serve apple pie, but you will have to talk to the locals to find the cafés that make homemade apple pies, which are much better than mass-produced apple pies.
+Many cafés in many cities will serve apple pie, but you will have to talk to the locals to find the cafés that make homemade apple pies much better than mass-produced apple pies.

 Licorice is another popular Dutch treat, and the Dutch consume a shocking ± 2 kg licorice per person annually.
-Licorice comes in two variations, salt or sweet, and the preference is highly personal.
+Licorice comes in two variations: salt or sweet, and the preference is highly personal.

-What Are Typical Dutch Snacks?
+What Are Traditional Dutch Snacks?

-1. Bitterballen are the undisputed favorite savory snacks of the Dutch and are available in virtually every Dutch bar.
+Bitterballen is the undisputed favorite savory snack of the Dutch and is available in virtually every Dutch bar.
 Bitterballen are balls made from thick meat-filled ragouts covered with bread crumbs.
 They are then fried and usually served with mustard.
-Croquettes are a popular variation of bitterballen, made similarly but with a distinct sausage-like shape.

-2. A plate of Dutch cheese bites served with mustard is another typical Dutch snack during happy hour.
+A plate of Dutch cheese bites served with mustard is another typical Dutch snack during happy hour.
 The Dutch have plenty of cheese to choose from because they are the second-largest cheese producer globally.
-Gouda and Edam are the best-known Dutch cheese brands, but my personal favorite is cheese from the Beemster, a polder near Edam.

-What Is Typical Dutch Children’s Food?
+What Is Traditional Dutch Children’s Food?

 Pancakes are not eaten for breakfast in The Netherlands, like in Anglo-Saxon cultures, but during dinner as a treat for children.
 They are sweetened with (lots of) powdered sugar or sweet syrup.
 If you insist on trying pancakes as an adult, go for pancakes with cheese and bacon.

-What Is Typical Dutch Street Food?
+What Is Traditional Dutch Street Food?

 You can find fresh herring in fish shops and on street markets everywhere.
 Once you have eaten one, you will recognize the herring smell immediately and, maybe, will become as hooked to herrings as the Dutch are.
 Herring is at its best in early summer, and the arrival of the fleet of fish cotters with the first herring catch of the new season is a major event in Dutch harbors.